-Paragraph 2: It is an easy matter to control how many phages are mixed with how many E. coli cells.
+Paragraph 2: Here Benzer explains the power offered by his accidental discovery concerning the failure of T4 rII mutants to grow on E. coli K12.
+It is an easy matter to control how many phages are mixed with how many E. coli cells.
 When multiple phages enter the same cell, recombination - the exchange of genetic material - may take place between them.
+The frequency of recombination can tell you the distance between two genetic loci.

-Suppose that there are two car factories in the same city.
+If you're unfamiliar with recombination, try this: Suppose that there are two car factories in the same city.
 They are equivalent, that is, they manufacture exactly the same car in exactly the same way... except that neither factory is operational.
-In the first factory, the machine in the assembly line that places the engine inside the car is defective, and in the second the machine that attaches the axle to the chassis doesn't work.
+In the first factory, the machine in the assembly line that adds the top of the car is defective, and in the second the machine that attaches the windshield doesn't work.
 There is no source of replacement machines, so the only hope is for the two factories to share resources somehow.
-Perhaps the axle-attaching machine can be brought over from factory #2 to factory #1.
-Or perhaps that's not possible, because the machine is physically attached to the assembly line, and the solution is to break the two assembly lines and reattach the good portion of one to the good portion of the other.
-Which is possible in phage infections?
-That's the question Benzer wanted to answer.
+It would be nice if the body-attaching machine could be brought over from factory #2 to factory #1, but that's not possible, because the machine is physically attached to the assembly line.
+Since you can't move the machinery out of the factories, an alternative solution is found - to break the two assembly lines and reattach the good portion of one to the good portion of the other.
+A huge factory knife is brought in, but outside the walls of the factory, it is difficult to judge where to cut.
+In the end, the cut is done at random.
+Fig. 4 presents two alternative worlds.
+In one, the two machines in question lie close together on the assembly line.
+In the second, they lie far apart.

 - SQ6.
-Translate the part of the paragraph talking about "blemishes affecting the same part of the structure" into the language of car factories. - SQ7.
-Why does Benzer grow the rII mutants in strain B before plating on cells of strain K12? - SQ8.
+With random cut-and-pasting, which world is more likely to end up with a functional recombinant factory? - SQ7.
+Translate the part of the paragraph talking about "blemishes affecting the same part of the structure" into the language of car factories. - SQ8.
+Why does Benzer grow the rII mutants in strain B before plating on cells of strain K12? - SQ9.
 It's easy to plate several million infected E. coli cells on a single plate.
 Is this enough to detect recombination within a gene? (refer back to SQ3)